danielnuriyev/danielnuriyev.github.io/README.md

 - Gratitude.
 Feel gratitude with every breath.
 If something troubles you, be grateful for the challenge.
 Gratitude make you always positive and happy.

 Tranquility and gratitude lead to stable joy and happiness that are not dependent on the situation.
-This is not only useful and pleasant but also shows maturity and is an important [TO CONTINUE]
+This is not only useful and pleasant but also a step in the growth of your personaity.

 **Behavioral**
 - Respect.
 Be respectful to everyone and everything.
-- Care.
+- Procative selftless care.
 Proactively help even an insect, even if you have to deviate from your current activity.
+Do it for them.

+Respect reduces the pride which is an obstacle for any constructive change.

+Proactive care for the sake of others...well, if I rationalize it, it will not be for the sake of others...

 **Mental**

 Limitlessness.
 If you would like to do something and you cannot do it at this moment, give yourself the freedom to think that in the future you'll definitely do it.
 Limitlessness is not about having, it's about experiencing or doing.

 ### Mind